 To make your own spray we advise 100ml Peppermint Oil mixed with 200ml water to make 300ml spray.
 This is the strength required to be effective.
 Some recipes advise using white vinegar in the spray as well however, this does not add to the effectiveness of the spray for pests and personally I do not like the smell of vinegar around my home.

 Usage Tip: Peppermint Oil does not disperse in water so remember to shake the bottle very well with each use otherwise you might just be spraying water!

-We have made our Peppermint Pest Spray very economical, great value and convenient.
+Our Peppermint Pest Spray is very economical, great value and convenient.
 Peppermint Pest Spray is a wholistic product that enables the Peppermint Oil to disperse with water and provides for an even coverage of Peppermint Oil when sprayed.

 Use Peppermint Pest Spray in areas where it is not practical to leave cotton balls or cloth.
 Areas such as window sills, doorways, floorboards, ceilings, cabinets and underneath furniture.
 Start with a light spray.
 Spray on surface, re-spray when the scent is no longer detectable.
 Spray areas where mice and other pests have been cited, such as in cabinets and underneath furniture.

 Be mindful about where you spray as it can make surfaces slippery and you should avoid spraying your floor in high traffic areas.
 You may also wish to test for colour fastness on floor boards if you intend to spray them frequently and note that the spray is not intended for fabrics.

 Tip 4: Peppermint Oil Diffusion

 Use 4-5 drops of Peppermint Oil in a diffuser or vaporiser to discourage pests in your home.
 As a bonus the aroma will refresh your home and boost altertness and mental clarity.
 Do not add more than the suggested amount as too much Peppermint can cause headache or nausea.